 In the last decade, OHM Advisors has risen rapidly on the Engineering News-Record’s Top 500 rankings while staying focused on maintaining the organization’s culture and being recognized as one of the Best Places to Work.
 In John’s role as Executive Director, he works to continually enhance the firm’s culture and is deeply committed to educating clients on its mission of Advancing Communities.

 John is active on many community boards and commissions and dedicated to giving back.
-He is a past honorary chair of the National Kidney Foundation Zoo Walk, a current member and past president of the Plymouth Road Development Authority, President of the Livonia Community Foundation, Director of the Livonia Chamber of Commerce, and currently serves on the University of Michigan Engineering Alumni Board.
-In 2021, he assumes an additional role as OHM Advisors’ Chairman of the Board.
+He is a past honorary chair of the National Kidney Foundation Zoo Walk; a current Board of Directors member and past president of the Plymouth Road Development Authority; President of the Livonia Community Foundation; Director of the Livonia Chamber of Commerce; and currently serves on the University of Michigan Engineering Alumni Board.
+In 2021, he assumed an additional role as OHM Advisors’ Chairman of the Board.

 Advancing Communities is a direct hit for me.
 It’s why I do what I do.
 To be at the planning table with a public or private community and have the opportunity to help them create, shape and carve their vision into something living, well into the future?
 It’s simply exciting.